 If your coworker or boss feels as if pain and an emotional outburst are the results of their conversation with you, they will give you less feedback.
 Or, worse, the feedback you receive will be so sanitized that it is rarely actionable or relevant.
 Worst of all?
 Your boss or coworkers will feel manipulated by your emotions; this is never a positive factor for your performance improvement, prospects within your company, or opportunities after an initial rejection.

-Look for an Opportunity to Ask for Feedback and to Gather Information
+Ask for Feedback and Gather Information

 Maybe you do drive your coworkers or your manager crazy with your negative approach to work.
 Perhaps you do expend so much energy on picky details that project teams don’t want to work with you.
 Maybe you have bragged about your successes and goals so often that coworkers avoid you and don’t support you.